 Barriers that serve as beehive windbreaks are of many types and made using different materials.
 Organic windbreaks made using live plants are great for outdoor apiaries.
 They serve many purposes and contribute to the well-being of the beehive and honey bee colony in various ways.
 The materials used to make beehives can also be metals or synthetic materials such as plastic of various strengths and thicknesses.

 Nets and meshes are great windbreaks for beehives.
 They allow some of the wind currents through them and also block off some of the wind.
-The windbreaks made using meshes and nets can be of varying height depending on the location of the beehive.
-Intended results from use of the windbreak can also determine its height.
+The windbreaks made using meshes and nets can be of varying heights depending on the location of the beehive.
+Intended results from the use of the windbreak can also determine its height.
 These windbreaks are great for use in winter.
 They help prevent snow buildup around the beehive while contributing to keeping the beehive warm.

 Uses of Beehive Windbreaks

 Beehive windbreaks have more than one use in beekeeping.
 They are used by beekeepers in all regions of the world.
 The major uses of windbreaks in beekeeping operations are:

 - Windbreaks help raise the flight path of bees above traffic near the beehive.
 In urban areas, this is especially important to prevent conflict between humans and animals.